 Take a good multivitamin with biotin and zinc, both of which have been known to promote good hair, skin and nails growth.
 “Eating more protein can also help grow in fuller brows,” he says.
 If it’s something you can do to improve the hair on your head, Gafni claims it’ll help your eyebrow hair, too.
-Find out 10 foods you need to eat for gorgeous, healthy hair.

 Do nothing permanent